ebadgio/epic-nft-contracts/README.md

 # Epic NFT

-Live site interacting with this NFT minting contract at: https://epic-nft-site.vercel.app/
+Live site interacting with this contract at: https://epic-nft-site.vercel.app/